muellercornelius/pocketkit/README.md

 ]
 ```

+3. Start using the template.
-5. Create an .env file in the root folder with the following content:
+4. Create an .env file in the root folder with the following content:
 ```
 PUBLIC_POCKETBASE="http://127.0.0.1:8090
 ```
-6. npm i
+5. npm i
-7. npm run dev and enjoy ;)
+6. npm run dev and enjoy ;)

+## OAuth2
+Pocketkit is ready for OAuth2.
+Simply configure the OAuth Providers you want to use in the PocketBase Dashboard and it will show up in the Login UI.